Izzy129/Sensical-Math/README.md

 # Sensical-Math
-## This is a cross-platform project developed to help [UIL Number Sense](https://www.uiltexas.org/academics/stem/number-sense) competitors practice problems via a web app.
+## A cross-platform project developed to help [UIL Number Sense](https://www.uiltexas.org/academics/stem/number-sense) competitors practice arithmetic and NS problems via a web app.
  Mobile will be supported with the help of [Phaser](https://phaser.io), an HTML5 game development framework.

 ## Here is a rough outline (made in paint) of how one of the games will look like: